 Infant Lip/Tongue Tie Clinic

-1. Receive a referral from an IBCLC, DC or other medical professional signaling the infant is ready for the release
+2. Receive pre-release care from an IBCLC, DC or other medical professional and a green light for the procedure signaling the infant is ready for the release

 If your infant is having trouble breastfeeding and experiencing symptoms such as bloating, excessive spit up/reflux, frequent feedings, colic, blistered lips, white lips/tongue or other feeding difficulty, a lip/tongue tie may be present in your infant.
 At times the mother may experiencing flat nipples, painful nursing, blisters, white nipples and mastitis.
 These symptoms are a direct result of tethered anatomy preventing the baby from nursing properly.
 Once the tissues are released, babies immediately can increase their feeding stamina as they are not working so hard to extract milk.
 We believe in the power of breastfeeding and want to help you along on your journey!